Moana (character): Films

-Moana
+Moana (2016)

 Moana's grandmother, Tala, tells the story of Maui, the shape-shifting demigod of the wind and sea and master of sailing who stole goddess Te Fiti's heart.
 However, Te Fiti disintegrates, and Maui is attacked by Te Kā, a volcanic demon.
 His magical fishhook and Te Fiti's heart are lost in the ocean.
 The ocean then chooses Moana to return the heart to Te Fiti.
-Tui and Sina, Moana's mother, try to keep her away from the ocean to prepare her to become the island's chief.
+Tui and Sina, Moana's parents, try to keep her away from the ocean to prepare her to become the island's chief.
 Sixteen years later, blight strikes her island and to attempt to prevent it, Moana suggests going beyond the reef which her father forbids her to.
 She tries with Pua the Pig but is overpowered by the waves and is shipwrecked back to shore.
 Tala shows Moana a secret cavern full of ships, revealing her ancestors were voyagers but stopped after Te Fiti's heart was stolen due to the ocean no longer being safe.
 She further explains Te Kā is causing the blight and she must seek Maui and the heart to stop it.
 On her deathbed, Tala convinces Moana to do so.

 Setting sail on a camakau from the cavern, Moana is caught in a typhoon and shipwrecked on an island where she finds Maui, who boasts about his achievements.
 She demands that Maui return the heart, but he refuses and traps her in a cave.
-She escapes and confronts Maui who reluctantly lets her onto the camakau.
+She escapes and confronts Maui who throws her off the boat multiple times but due to the ocean he reluctantly lets her onto the camakau.
 They are then attacked by Kakamora—coconut pirates—who, like other creatures, seek the heart.
 Moana and Maui escape them and Moana convinces Maui to help her by saying Maui is no longer a hero and should redeem himself by returning the heart.
-First, Moana and Maui must retrieve Maui's fishhook in Lalotoi, the Realm of Monsters, from Tamatoa, a giant coconut crab.
+First, Moana and Maui must retrieve Maui's fishhook in Lalotai, the Realm of Monsters, from Tamatoa, a giant coconut crab.
 Maui takes his fishhook, only to find he does not have control over his shape-shifting anymore.
 Moana outwits Tamatoa and they escape.
 Maui reveals to Moana he became a demigod after his mortal parents abandoned him, the gods took pity on him and granted him powers.
 After Maui's confession, the two grow closer.